Dhat Teri Ki: Production

 The film was produced by Jaaz Multimedia, who also distributed the film.
 Filming of the movie took place in February 2017, in places including Bangkok.

 Release

-Dhat Teri Ki released nationwide in Bangladesh alongside the holiday Bengali New Year on 14 April 2017.
-In November 2017, it was announced by Jaaz Multimedia that with an exchange of films with SVF Entertainment, Dhat Teri Ki will be released in India.
+Dhat Teri Ki was released nationwide in Bangladesh alongside the holiday Bengali New Year on 14 April 2017.
+In November 2017, it was announced by Jaaz Multimedia that with an exchange of films with SVF Entertainment, Dhat Teri Ki would be released in India.

 Soundtrack

 The soundtrack of Dhat Teri Ki features music composed by Emon Saha, Shawkat Ali Emon, Dabbu and Imran Mahmudul.
 The soundtrack also features the vocals of Kona and Satrujit Dasgupta.